merchise-autrement/xoeuf/xoeuf/signals.rst

  Signals and Wrappings
 =======================

 A basic signals system for Odoo.
-Allows you to define Signal and dispatch them when certain events happen in the system.
+Allows you to define Signal and Wrapping and dispatch them when certain events happen in the system.

 Includes four basic pairs of signals: